-I have looked at last years bloggers and recipes and my mouth was drooling and loving all of the different cultures and cuisines represented.
+I have looked at last year’s bloggers and recipes and my mouth was drooling and loving all of the different cultures and cuisines represented.
 From African to Jamaican and so on!
-A big thanks for Meiko Drew over atMeiko And The Dish and Aaron Hutchenson over at The Hungry Hutch for putting this together!
+A big thanks to Meiko Drew over atMeiko And The Dish and Aaron Hutchenson over at The Hungry Hutch for putting this together!

 - fresh cracked black pepper

 - 1/2 cup canola oil or oil of choice

 - 1 cup onions, chopped

 - 1/2 cup white wine

 - 1 28oz can of diced tomatoes